5 Effective Donation Page Design Tips (Plus Examples!)

-When you ask for too much information or have too many steps, your nonprofit will see a higher rate of shopping cart abandonment, or those who get part way through the donation process, but bail for one reason or another.
+When you ask for too much information or have too many steps, your nonprofit will see a higher rate of shopping cart abandonment or those who get partway through the donation process, but later bail for one reason or another.
 Clean up your donation page by:

 Check out this minimalist page design used to create this example for the American Friends of Covent Garden:

-Morweb’s CMS platform makes it easy to organize attractive, minimalist donation pages with premade nonprofit-specific templates.
+Morweb’s CMS platform, equipped with premade nonprofit-specific templates, makes it easy to organize attractive, minimalist donation pages.